 Once enabled, this option allows you to connect to printers and other devices on your local network without disabling your VPN.
 Here’s how you would do it:

-How to change your VPN settings
+How to enable printing over VPN

 - Alternatively, look for one called Allow Access to Local Network Devices

 - If you cannot find any, check the help files